defenseunicorns/uds-releaser/README.md

 When running `uds-releaser release gitlab <flavor>` you are expected to have an environment variable set to a GitLab token that has write permissions for your current project.
 This defaults to `GITLAB_RELEASE_TOKEN` but can be changed with the `--token-var-name` flag.

+### GitHub

+When running `uds-releaser release github <flavor>` you are expected to have an environment variable set to a GitHub token that has write permissions for your current project.
+This defaults to `GITHUB_TOKEN` but can be changed with the `--token-var-name` flag.

 ## Configuration

 UDS-Releaser can be configured using a YAML file named uds-releaser.yaml in your project's root directory.